Elizabeth South

 PROFILE FAQ

-Elizabeth South has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally
+Elizabeth South has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 15 projects that may impact the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 14 projects likely to impact the area.
 Notable projects include Playford Health Hub, Lionsgate Business Park, Northern Suburbs Primary School, and Lyell McEwin Hospital Expansion.
-The following list details those considered most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.